-The emission of CO and NO_x from traffic is calculated by multiplying the traffic intensity (cars/hour) with the length of the road (km) and an "emission factor" (g/(kmcar)).
+As in the case of point sources treated individually in the accounting for processes with combustion, attention should be paid to avoid double counting of energy consumption statistics.
+Reference activity data may be available from public and private statistics, institutions or research projects.
+Information on fuels should include non-commercial fuels and wastes used for energy generation The emissions of CO and $NO_x$ from traffic is calculated by multiplying the traffic intensity (cars/hour) with the length of the road (km) and an "emission factor" (g/(km\car)).
 For CO2, the emission factor (grams of emission per unit fuel consumption) is multiplied with the fuel consumption (kg/km).